W-A-I-L-A-W-8/redesign/_posts/2024-2-23-inclusive-design.md

 published: true
 ---

-I wanted to share the importance of designing inclusively.
-The following information was collated from various online resources and summarised on this page for easy content consumption.
+Do you design inclusively?
+Why is it important?
+The following information has been collated from various online resources and summarised on this page for your consumption.

 In today's fast-paced digital landscape, ensuring that everyone can access and use online services is more crucial than ever.
 Inclusive design focuses on creating digital content and tools that everyone can use, is essential in an increasingly connected Australia.